openjdk/jdk/test/hotspot/jtreg/compiler/lib/ir_framework/README.md

 ## 2. Features
 The framework offers various annotations and flags to control how your test code should be invoked and being checked.
 This section gives an overview over all these features.

-### 2.1 Different Tests
+### 2.1 Test Method
-There are three kinds of tests depending on how much control is needed over the test invocation.
+There are two ways a test can be formulated, depending on how much control is needed over the test invocation.

-#### Base Tests
+#### Normal Test Method
-The simplest form of testing provides a single `@Test` annotated method which the framework will invoke as part of the testing.
-The test method has no or well-defined arguments that the framework can automatically provide.
+The normal and simplest form of testing provides a single `@Test` annotated method which the framework invokes directly as part of the testing.
+The test method either has no arguments, or they must be specified with an `@Arguments` annotation.

+Arguments can be provided with `@Arguments(values = {...})` by providing well-specified inputs for each individual argument.
+Alternatively, a setup method can be chosen with `@Arguments(setup = {"setupMethodName"})`, which computes arguments and can also set fields.

-More information on base tests with a precise definition can be found in the Javadocs of [Test](./Test.java).
-Concrete examples on how to specify a base test can be found in [BaseTestsExample](../../../testlibrary_tests/ir_framework/examples/BaseTestExample.java).
+More information on normal test methods with a precise definition can be found in the Javadocs of [Test](./Test.java).
+Concrete examples on how to specify a normal test can be found in [BaseTestsExample](../../../testlibrary_tests/ir_framework/examples/BaseTestExample.java).

-#### Checked Tests
-The base tests do not provide any way of verification by user code.
-A checked test enables this by allowing the user to define an additional `@Check` annotated method which is invoked directly after the `@Test` annotated method.
-This allows the user to perform various checks about the test method including return value verification.

-More information on checked tests with a precise definition can be found in the Javadocs of [Check](./Check.java).
-Concrete examples on how to specify a checked test can be found in [CheckedTestsExample](../../../testlibrary_tests/ir_framework/examples/CheckedTestExample.java).

 #### Custom Run Tests
-Neither the base nor the checked tests provide any control over how a `@Test` annotated method is invoked in terms of customized argument values and/or conditions for the invocation itself.
+The normal test method is invoked directly by the framework, and hence the user does not have control over the invokation.
 A custom run test gives full control over the invocation of the `@Test` annotated method to the user.
-The framework calls a dedicated `@Run` annotated method from which the user can invoke the `@Test` method according to his/her needs.
+The framework calls a dedicated `@Run` annotated method from which the user can invoke the `@Test` method according to their needs.

 More information on checked tests with a precise definition can be found in the Javadocs of [Run](./Run.java).
 Concrete examples on how to specify a custom run test can be found in [CustomRunTestsExample](../../../testlibrary_tests/ir_framework/examples/CustomRunTestExample.java).

+### 2.2 Setup Method
+A `@Setup` annotated method can provide custom arguments and set fields before a normal test is run.
+A normal test method can be annotated with `@Arguments(setup = {"setupMethodName"})` to specify which setup method is to be used.

+More information on checked tests with a precise definition can be found in the Javadocs of [Setup](./Setup.java).
+Concrete examples on how to specify a setup method can be found in [SetupExample](../../../testlibrary_tests/ir_framework/examples/SetupExample.java).

+### 2.3 Check Method
+A `@Check` annotated method is invoked directly after a corresponding normal `@Test` annotated method.
+The user can perform various checks, such as test method return value and field value verification.

+More information on check methods with a precise definition can be found in the Javadocs of [Check](./Check.java).
+Concrete examples on how to specify check methods can be found in [CheckedTestsExample](../../../testlibrary_tests/ir_framework/examples/CheckedTestExample.java).

-### 2.2 IR Verification
+### 2.4 IR Verification
 The main feature of this framework is to perform a simple but yet powerful regex-based C2 IR matching on the output of `-XX:+PrintIdeal`, `-XX:+PrintOptoAssembly` and/or on specific compile phases emitted by the compile command `-XX:CompileCommand=PrintIdealPhase` which supports the same set of compile phases as the Ideal Graph Visualizer (IGV).

 The user has the possibility to add one or more `@IR` annotations to any `@Test` annotated method (regardless of the kind of test mentioned in section 2.1) to specify regex constraints/rules on the compiled IR shape of any compile phase (for simplicity, the framework treats the output of `-XX:+PrintIdeal` and `-XX:+PrintOptoAssembly` as a separate compile phase next to the compile phases emitted by `-XX:CompileCommand=PrintIdealPhase`).